 The PayPal business model is a fintech, and also a classic two-sided platform.
 On one side, there are merchants, the businesses that use PayPal services in order to make financial transactions, with security and trust.
-On the other side, there the consumers, the users, mostly individuals, who will make payments through the platform, inside the merchants’ websites.
+On the other side, there are the consumers, the users, mostly individuals, who will make payments through the platform, inside the merchants’ websites.
 If you think back some decades, sending money overseas was a big problem, and PayPal offered a revolutionary solution, by allowing the transactions to be done in a much simpler and cheaper way than banks and other financial companies.
-Nowadays, PayPal reaches over 200 countries and more than 300 million users all over the world.
+Nowadays, PayPal reaches over 200 countries and has more than 300 million users all over the world.
 Let’s understand how PayPal’s business model has grown so much over the past years.

 A brief history of PayPal

 PayPal was founded in 1998 and launched one year later, as a money transfer system of Confinity.
 Back then, Confinity had a strong competitor, X.com, founded by Elon Musk.
 Instead of fighting for the market, both merged, grew, and took over the industry.
-The great advantage of PayPal business model was using the dollar as an exchange currency and e-mail as a transfer medium.
+The great advantage of PayPal’s business model was using the dollar as an exchange currency and e-mail as a transfer medium.
 Any customer could just open an account online, and either deposit money or link it to a bank or credit card account.
 Within only eight months, the company grew from 12,000 to 2.7 million accounts.
 And in the summer of 2001, it exploded to nine million users and over 120,000 transactions every day.
 With these high figures, PayPal went public in 2002 and was acquired by eBay not much longer later.

 The reasons for the purchase have never been completely explained by eBay, but it is known that 60% of PayPal’s transactions were from eBay auctions.
-And most PayPal users were coming from eBay, who were already used to the payment platform.
+Plus, most PayPal users were coming from eBay, who were already used to the payment platform.
 Currently, PayPal has become the most powerful financial tool in the world, leading online payment solutions.

-- Digital wallet: you can save and access details of your debit and credit cards through your PayPal account, being able to shop and transfer money simply via PayPal ID and password.
+- Digital wallet: You can save and access details of your debit and credit cards through your PayPal account, being able to shop and transfer money simply via PayPal ID and password;

-- Money transfer: you are able to transfer money to more than 200 countries and over 100 currencies, both to and from a bank account or a PayPal account.
+- Money transfer: You are able to transfer money to more than 200 countries and over 100 currencies, both to and from a bank account or a PayPal account;

-- Payment gateway: with a business account, you can sell online and offline and receive payments via PayPal.
+- Payment gateway: With a business account, you can sell online and offline and receive payments via PayPal;

-- Capital loan: a daily payable loan with a lower fee than banks.
+- Capital loan: A daily payable loan with a lower fee than banks.